Arab spacecraft enters orbit around Mars in historic flight

 Amal’s arrival puts the UAE in a league of just five space agencies in history that have pulled off a functioning Mars mission.
 As the country’s first venture beyond Earth’s orbit, the flight is a point of intense pride for the oil-rich nation as it seeks a future in space.

-An ebullient Mohammed bin Zayed, the UAE’s day-to-day ruler, was on hand at mission control and said: “Congratulations to the leadership and people of the UAE for the indescribable joy of the arrival at Mars.”
+An ebullient Mohammed bin Zayed, the UAE’s day-to-day ruler, was on hand at mission control and said: “Congratulations to the leadership and people of the UAE. ...
+Your joy is indescribable.”

 About 60% of all Mars missions have ended in failure, crashing, burning up or otherwise falling short in a testament to the complexity of interplanetary travel and the difficulty of making a descent through Mars’ thin atmosphere.

 A combination orbiter and lander from China is scheduled to reach the planet on Wednesday.
-It will circle Mars until the rover separates and attempts to land on the surface in May to look for signs of ancient life.
+It will circle Mars until the rover separates and attempts to land in May to look for signs of ancient life.

 A rover from the U.S. named Perseverance is set to join the crowd next week, aiming for a landing Feb.
 18. It will be the first leg in a decade-long U.S.-European project to bring Mars rocks back to Earth to be examined for evidence the planet once harbored microscopic life.